 Click here for more information about how to enter, including the brief and entry rules.

 The competition is inspired by Samsung's Eco-Package concept, which was named an honouree at this year's CES Innovation Awards.

 The packaging is part of Samsung's ongoing efforts to make its business more sustainable, which it set out in a report last year, by making its components and manufacturing more environmentally friendly, and reducing greenhouse emissions and other waste.

 Electronics companies use thick, corrugated cardboard boxes for shipping in order to properly protect the goods inside.
 These boxes often end up as waste, as the size and weight of the cardboard boxes means they are difficult to recycle in an average home, which contributes to around 90 billion cardboard boxes being discarded after a single use every year in the US alone.

-The Eco-Packaging concept, which is a first in the industry according to Samsung, aims to reduce this waste by providing customers with a way to repurpose its television packaging into new household items.
+The Eco-Package concept, which is a first in the industry according to Samsung, aims to reduce this waste by providing customers with a way to repurpose its television packaging into new household items.

-Samsung currently uses Eco-Packaging to ship its The Serif, The Frame and The Sero televisions to customers and plans to introduce the concept to more televisions in future.
+Samsung currently uses Eco-Packages to ship its The Serif, The Frame and The Sero televisions to customers and plans to introduce the concept to more televisions in future.

 The Serif television features a distinctive I-shaped profile.
 Designed by French designers Ronan and Erwan Bouroullec, it is intended to be more like a sculptural item of furniture than a piece of technology.